miguel-sg-2/FastEddy_tutorial/cases/NBL.rst

 Visualize the output
 --------------------

 Open the Jupyter notebook entitled "MAKE-FE-TUTORIAL-PLOTS.ipynb" and execute it.
-Please ensure you create the plots exactly as shown below.

 XY-plane views of instantaneous velocity components at t=7 h (FE_TEST.504000):